cjkees/The-Sustainability-Class/README.md

 #### _Connection to Redlining_
 The next key finding relates to historical redlining, described at the beginning of this research blog.
 Figure 20 shows a map of the communities with the most disproportionate access to green space.
 These communities were identified by combining the lowest quartile values of vegetation cover and median income.
 Overlayed on top of the census tracts are outlines of the historical redlining districts.
 In red are communities with grade 'D,' the 'hazardous communities,' and in orange are communities with grade 'C.' As shown, these historical districts align very well with disadvantaged communities today.
-Almost the entirety of these redlined areas still experience barriers in access to public services.
+Almost the entirety of these redlined areas still experiences barriers in access to public services.

 ##### **Figure 20:** Relationship Between Historical Redlining and Present Day Disproportionate Access to Green Space